Kustomize: Native Kubernetes Configuration Management

 Overly deep directory nesting

-Nesting overlays five levels deep (base, then environment, then region, then cluster, then tenant) makes it impossible to understand what the final manifest looks like without running kubectl kustomize.
-Keep nesting shallow and use components for composition.
+Nesting overlays five levels deep — base, then environment, then region, then cluster, then tenant — makes it impossible to understand what the final manifest looks like without running kubectl kustomize.
+The further down the stack you go, the harder it becomes to trace a specific field back to its origin.

 Duplicate resources across overlays